LimpingNinja/NetCI/libs/melville/doc/etc/driver_integration.md

 ## Required Driver Features

-### 1. Auto Object Support
+### 1. Auto Object Support ✅ IMPLEMENTED

-The driver needs to automatically inherit `/sys/auto.c` into every compiled object.
+The NetCI driver automatically attaches `/sys/auto.c` to every compiled object.

-**Implementation Options**:

-**Option A: Compile-time inheritance**
-- Modify the parser to automatically add `inherit "/sys/auto";` to every object
+**How It Works**:
+- Configure `auto_object=/sys/auto` in `netci.ini`
+- Driver compiles auto object at startup (before boot.c)
-- Similar to how DGD handles auto objects
+- Auto object is automatically attached to all new objects
-- Cleanest approach

-**Option B: Runtime wrapping**
+- Objects have immediate access to all auto.c functions (simulated efuns)

+**Implementation Details** (in driver source):
+- `compile_auto_object()` - Compiles auto at startup (src/cache2.c:631)
+- `auto_proto` - Global holding auto object prototype (src/globals.c:41)
+- Auto-attach happens in object creation (src/cache1.c:559-565)
-- Wrap object creation to inject auto object functions
+- Auto object is never attached to itself (prevents recursion)
-- More complex, but doesn't require parser changes

-**Option C: Simulated efuns only**
-- Keep auto.c as a library, not auto-inherited
-- Objects explicitly inherit it when needed
-- Less automatic, but works with current driver

-**Recommendation**: Start with Option C, migrate to Option A when driver supports it.
+**No Manual Attachment Needed**: Objects do NOT need to explicitly inherit or attach auto.c - the driver handles this automatically.

 ### 2. Command Hook (cmd_hook)